Generic content writing is a term that’s thrown around a lot these days but what is generic content writing and what makes it so bad?

 It is thought that attracting a bigger audience is the best way to promote a company or product, however, if the subject is too broad readers will not take the key messages to heart and the content will not achieve what it set out to do.

 This type of content does not have the impact that more specific content has, and the information is nothing a reader wouldn’t have seen before.
-Therefore, there is no real hook to keep a reader interested in the article they have glanced at.
+Therefore, there is no real hook to keep a reader interested in the article you have written have glanced at.
 They do not want to keep reading the same old content, they are sick of it and they will soon move on to something else.

 There are many ways that generic content differs from a more direct piece and this is not always a good thing.